siddharth-mitra/Mijn-Werk/index.md

 ## Hi!
 I am Siddharth Mitra.
-I want to use this platform to document my work and discuss new ideas.
+I want to use this platform to document my work and publish new ideas.